jw120/aoc-code/README.md

 * 2018

     + Going back to these in Haskell in 2020/21 after doing 2019/20 in Python - clear that Python is a better fit for smaller programs were iterative improvement works, Haskell takes more effort to do easy things
-    + Day 17 (water pouring) not finished in 2018, solved in 2020 after briefly looking at reddit discussion and seeing I had the wrong definition of the extent of the map for couting the final score.
+    + Day 17 (water pouring) not finished in 2018, solved in 2020 after briefly looking at reddit discussion and seeing I had the wrong definition of the extent of the map for counting the final score.

 ## TODO